louisbrulenaudet/bodyboard/README.md

-# Bodyboard, canonical instructions for code helpers from a single AGENTS.md file (OpenAI Codex, GitHub Copilot, Cline, Gemini CLI) 🌊
+# Bodyboard, canonical instructions for code helpers from a single AGENTS.md 🌊
 **Bodyboard** generates canonical instructions for code helpers from a single [`AGENTS.md`](./AGENTS.md) file.
-It streamlines adapter outputs for Gemini, Copilot, and Cline integrations.
+It streamlines adapter outputs for Gemini CLI, Copilot, Cline and OpenAI Codex integrations.

 ## Installation